Design Piracy Prohibition Act: H.R. 2033, 110th Congress

 H.R.
-2033 was introduced April 25, 2007 by Representative Bill Delahunt with fourteen co-sponsors.
-On May 4, 2007 the U.S. House Committee on the Judiciary referred the Bill to the U.S. House Subcommittee on Courts, the Internet, and Intellectual Property.
+2033 was introduced April 25, 2007, by Representative Bill Delahunt with fourteen co-sponsors.
+On May 4, 2007, the U.S. House Committee on the Judiciary referred the Bill to the U.S. House Subcommittee on Courts, the Internet, and Intellectual Property.
 A hearing was held February 14, 2008, but the bill never made it out of the subcommittee.

 S. 1957, 110th Congress

 S. 1957 was introduced on August 2, 2007, in Washington, D.C. by Senator Charles Schumer (D-NY) with ten co-sponsors.
 The bill was referred to the Senate Committee on the Judiciary but progressed no further.

 H.R.
 2196, 111th Congress

 H.R.
 2196 was introduced on April 30, 2009, by Representative Delahunt and twenty-three co-sponsors.
 The bill was referred to the House Committee on the Judiciary on the same day and then stalled in committee.

 Current Status of Fashion Design Protection

-Currently, fashion may only be protected by copyright to the extent that its shape is non-utilitarian enough to qualify as a creative "sculpture," or to the extent that a design, pattern, or image on the clothing qualifies as "pictorial" or "graphic."
+Currently, fashion may be protected by copyright only to the extent that its shape is non-utilitarian enough to qualify as a creative "sculpture," or to the extent that a design, pattern, or image on the clothing qualifies as "pictorial" or "graphic."
 While current laws against counterfeit goods do provide some protection for designers, this is so only when the trademark is used and not when merely the design is copied under a different label.
 In addition, fashion may be protected by design patents if the requirements for patentability are met.
 To be patentable an ornamental design must be new, original and non-obvious.
 The United States Patent and Trademark Office website (www.uspto.gov) has a searchable database of patents, and includes patents on apparel in class D2, carrying articles in class D3, and eyeglass frames in class D16.
 Technological advances to the means of textile and garment production, as well as increases in the number of distribution channels and the availability of cheap labor in emerging economies have enabled those who would copy these designs to do so quickly and inexpensively.
 Legislation targeting design piracy has already been enacted in Europe, India, and Japan.